saleor/saleor.io-learn/product/variants.md

 ```

-With the `ProductByID` query adjusted by `variants` we pass them to a newly created `VariantSelector` component.
-This components gets a collection of variants and displays their names:
+With the `ProductByID` query adjusted by `variants`, we pass them to a newly created `VariantSelector` component.
+This component gets a collection of variants and displays their names:

 ```tsx
 // components/VariantSelector.tsx